 - More research needed on exogenous ketone supplements

 Details on Keto Boost and Weight Loss

 There are studies, including this one from the British Journal of Nutrition, that suggest the keto diet is an effective appetite suppressant.
 If you eat less, you’ll lose weight.
 The problem is that a ketogenic diet is strict about following, and limiting carbohydrates for extended periods can have adverse effects on your health.

-Researchers from the University of California San Francisco expressed concern that there haven’t been enough human studies conducted on the effects of the ketogenic diet.
+Researchers from Current Opinion in Neurology expressed concern that there haven’t been enough human studies conducted on the effects of the ketogenic diet.

 How to Use Keto Boost

 Mix one scoop of Keto Blast in 10 ounces of cold water.